wgtechlabs/unthread-telegram-bot/README.md

 ## 🤔 How It Works

-The Unthread Telegram Bot creates a seamless bridge between your Telegram group chats and Unthread's ticket management system.
+The **Official Unthread Telegram Bot** creates a seamless bridge between your customer/partner Telegram chats and Unthread's ticket management system.
 Here's how it works:

 ### **📥 Ticket Creation**

-- Users in group chats can create support tickets using the `/support` command
+- Customers and partners in dedicated group chats can create support tickets using the `/support` command
 - The bot guides them through a simple conversation to collect issue summary and email (optional)
 - Tickets are automatically created in Unthread with proper customer and user association

 ### **🔄 Bidirectional Communication**

-- **Agent → User**: When agents respond via the Unthread dashboard, messages are delivered to Telegram in real-time through webhook processing
+- **Agent → Customer**: When agents respond via the Unthread dashboard, messages are delivered to Telegram in real-time through webhook processing
-- **User → Agent**: Users can simply reply to agent messages naturally - no special commands needed
+- **Customer → Agent**: Customers can simply reply to agent messages naturally - no special commands needed
 - **Status Notifications**: Receive real-time notifications when ticket status changes (Open/Closed) with clear messaging and emoji indicators
 - **Conversation Flow**: Maintains complete conversation history across both platforms using message reply chains
 - **Webhook Server**: Powered by [`wgtechlabs/unthread-webhook-server`](https://github.com/wgtechlabs/unthread-webhook-server) which processes Unthread webhooks and queues events in Redis for real-time delivery

 ### **🏢 Smart Customer Management**

-- Automatically extracts customer company names from group chat titles (e.g., "Company X Relay" → "Company X")
+- Automatically extracts customer company names from group chat titles (e.g., "Company X Support" → "Company X")
 - Creates customers in Unthread with `[Telegram]` prefix for platform identification
 - Maps Telegram users to Unthread user profiles with fallback email generation